twitter/scoot/README.md

 (./binaries/scoot-integration/main.go)

-Invokes a scoot bazel client (bzutil & fs_util) via CLI to run a job against a local cluster using the bazel API grpc endpoints

-(./binaries/bazel-integration/main.go)

 ## Scoot Thrift Code
 __Thrift Prerequisites__
 Install the Thrift tool and golang thrift repository locally using the following section.